Vasilisdm/CustomerAPI/README.md

 ## CI/CD
 Application makes use of Continuous Integration and Delivery by being deployed in Microsoft's Azure.
 Any commit made to Github repo will trigger a build process in
 Azure.
-After a successful build, the new version of the application will be running.
+After a successful build, the new version of the application will be running and can be access from the link provided in the Azure url section.

 ## Azure URL
 https://bvcustomerapi.azurewebsites.net